 The Baroque Academy Vocal Soloist Program

-The Baroque Academy Vocal Soloist Program includes daily masterclasses with Baroque specialist Julianne Baird; chamber music coachings on repertoire for solo voice with period instruments; specialized classes that delve deep into solo repertoire, style, and ornamentation of the Baroque era.
-Audition deadline April 1, 2017.
+Chamber Music The Baroque Academy Vocal Soloist Program includes daily masterclasses, chamber music coachings on repertoire for solo voice with period instruments; specialized classes that delve deep into solo repertoire, style, and ornamentation of the Baroque era.
+Audition deadline April 1, 2019.

 Baroque Academy Opera Project

+#Anch'io Ariadne Scenes Fully-staged opera with Baroque orchestra.
+Directed by Drew Minter, conducted by Gary Wedow.
+This year's opera project is #Anch’io: Six Ariadnes look their distress in the face in operatic scenes of the Ariadne myth by Monteverdi, Conradi, Handel, Haydn and others.
 The Baroque Academy Opera Project offers the experience of performing a role in a fully-staged Baroque opera.
 Emphasis on Baroque gesture, historical singing style and pronunciation, rhetoric, and acting.
-Audition deadline April 1, 2017.
+Audition deadline April 1, 2019.

 Whether you are a soloist or an ensemble singer, the Amherst Early Music Festival has a diverse range of offerings to suit many levels and areas of interest.
-During the 2017 Festival, singers will explore vocal topics on Music from England and Spain, from the Medieval to the Baroque.
+During the 2019 Festival, singers will explore vocal topics on Music from Italy, from the Medieval to the Baroque.
 Sing in a vocal ensemble or an ensemble with voices and instruments, or take a class on vocal technique in early music.
 The Central Program runs both weeks of the Festival, and no audition is required.

 Choral Workshop July 14-21, 2019, directed by Kent Tritle